Frequently Asked Questions

 create_appointment_model

-RedwoodJS uses GraphQL for its API.
-We'll generate the necessary SDL (Schema Definition Language) and service files to handle CRUD operations for appointments and interact with Twilio.
+RedwoodJS uses GraphQL for its API layer, providing type-safe queries and mutations.
+We'll generate the necessary SDL (Schema Definition Language) and service files to handle CRUD operations for appointments and integrate with the Twilio SMS API.

 Generate SDL and Service: Use Redwood's generator to scaffold the GraphQL types, queries, mutations, and the service file for the